 'Don't let your knees go past your toes.'

-For years, I repeated this mantra to my clients.
-It seemed logical, was supported by respected organisations, and appeared unchallenged in a recent NSCA journal:
+For years, I repeated this to clients.
+It seemed logical, was supported by respected organisations, and appeared unchallenged in the literature.

-During my MSc in Biomechanics, something clicked.
-Previous research has shown that while restricting knee movement in squats reduced forces at the knee, it increased forces at the hips and lumbar spine.
-Force doesn’t disappear – it redistributes.
+During my MSc in Biomechanics, I came across research showing that restricting knee movement in squats reduced forces at the knee.
+Good news, right?
+Except it increased forces at the hips and lumbar spine.

 This made me wonder: what happens during a split squat?
 More specifically, what happens to the trailing leg that everyone seems to forget about?